getlocalci/circle-advanced-setup-workflow/README.md

 # Path filtering on CircleCI

+Here's a [step-by-step guide](https://getlocalci.com/circleci-dynamic-config/) to setting up a repo like this.

 Forked from [circle-makotom/circle-advanced-setup-workflow](https://github.com/circle-makotom/circle-advanced-setup-workflow).

 [Makoto Mizukami](https://github.com/circle-makotom) gets all of the credit for the [CircleCI®](https://circleci.com/docs/2.0/first-steps/) configs, and the entire concept of this repo.